MakeSchool-Tutorials/Core-Data-Tutorial/P05-Fetching-Data/content.md

 }
 ```

 Notice that gives us an error for using an undeclared type **FetchItemsResult**.
-This will populate an array with the fetch results, or throw an error on failure.
+This type will populate an array with the fetch results, or throw an error on failure.

 > [action]
 >